 Natalie Clein is a professional cellist.
-The daughter of violinists, she won BBC Young Musician of the Year in 1994, at the age of 16, and has won numerous other awards since, including an OBE for services to music in the 2021 New Year’s Honours List.
-Her grandparents were Dutch Jews forced into exile to escape the Nazis during World War 2.
-Along with her actress sister Louisa, Natalie took part in fellow Pascal Theatre Company Patron Robert Rinder’s 2020 BBC TV series My Family, the Holocaust and Me.
+Her grandparents were Dutch Jews who went into hiding during the Nazi Occupation.
+She is the daughter of violinists, and at 16 she won BBC Young Musician of the Year 1994.
+Her many prestigious awards include an OBE for services to music.
+Along with her sister, actor Louisa Clein, Natalie featured in fellow Pascal Theatre Company patron Robert Rinder’s 2020 BBC TV series My Family, the Holocaust and Me.

 The daughter of Czech and German refugees, Barb Jungr is an internationally renowned singer, composer, lyricist and writer.
 Her performing career spans four decades and has included many collaborations and garnered numerous prestigious awards, including the Perrier Award for her work as part of Jungr & Parker.
 In 1998 she toured the show Sex, Religion & Politics, which was directed by Julia Pascal and featured in that year’s Edinburgh Festival.

 Writer, lecturer and broadcaster Kenan Malik was born in India and brought up in Manchester.
 He originally trained in neurobiology but is best known for his works on political philosophy, multiculturalism and race.
 His 2009 book From Fatwa to Jihad: The Rushdie Affair and Its Legacy was shortlisted for the 2010 George Orwell Book Prize.
 He is a Fellow of the Royal Society of Arts.